Returns a blank.

 |Row Labels||Accessories||Bikes||Clothing||Grand Total|

-Note that, in the original data source, the column evaluated by the BLANK function might have included text, empty strings, or nulls.
+In the original data source, the column evaluated by the BLANK function might have included text, empty strings, or nulls.
 If the original data source was a SQL Server database, nulls and empty strings are different kinds of data.
 However, for this operation an implicit type cast is performed and DAX treats them as the same.